How Sampling Impacts the Robustness of Stochastic Neural Networks: Proofs

 which is always guaranteed based on the initial assumption that the benign input was classified correctly, which concludes the proof. \end{proof}

+The following proposition relates to footnote~5 from the main paper.
+We show, that the interval, in which the expectation of the gradient norm lies, decreases to the true length of $\mu$ with reducing the covariance.

-\begin{proposition} Let X be a $N$-dimensional random vector following a multivariate normal distribution with mean vector $\mu$ and diagonal covariance matrix $\Sigma$.
+\begin{proposition} Let X be an $n$-dimensional random vector following a multivariate normal distribution with mean vector $\mu$ and diagonal covariance matrix $\Sigma$.
 Then the expectation of $\| X \|_2$ can be upper and lower bounded by

 \end{proposition}